 Once a Development Well is commenced, the Operator shall drill the well with due diligence to its Objective Depth, subject to:

-(a) all supplemental AFEs required under Article 6.2.2 (Supplemental AFEs),
+(a) all supplemental AFEs required under Article 6.2.2 (Supplemental AFEs), or

-(b) the Operator encountering mechanical difficulties, uncontrolled influx of subsurface water, loss of well control, abnormal well or formation pressures, pressured or heaving shale, granite or other practicably impenetrable substances, or other similar conditions in the well bore or damage to the well bore that render, in the Operator’s sole opinion, further well operations impractical, and
+(b) the Operator encountering mechanical difficulties, uncontrolled influx of subsurface water, loss of well control, abnormal well or formation pressures, pressured or heaving shale, granite or other practicably impenetrable substances, or other similar conditions in the well bore or damage to the well bore that render, in the Operator’s sole opinion, further well operations impractical, or

 (c) the unanimous agreement of the Participating Parties to cease drilling a Development Well before reaching Objective Depth.

-If a Development Well is abandoned due to the conditions described under Article 13.1.4(b), then any Participating Party in the abandoned Development Well may, within ____________ (___) days after abandonment of that Development Well, propose the drilling of a substitute well for the abandoned Development Well by giving notice of the proposal (along with the associated AFE and Well Plan) to all other Participating Parties in the abandoned Development Well, and that proposal requires approval by Election of the Participating Parties in the abandoned Development Well.
+If the decision is made to abandon a Development Well due to the conditions described under Article 13.1.4(b), then the Operator has the exclusive right to (i) propose a substitute well while the drilling rig is on location, proposed to be commenced after abandoning the Development Well and prior to rig release; or (ii) release the drilling rig after abandoning the Development Well.
+In the event of (ii), the Operator has the exclusive right to propose a substitute Development Well within ___ days from rig release.
+Thereafter, any Participating Party in the abandoned Development Well may propose the drilling of a substitute well for the abandoned Development Well by giving notice of the proposal (along with the associated AFE and Well Plan) to all other Participating Parties in the abandoned Development Well, and that proposal requires approval by Election of the Participating Parties in the abandoned Development Well.
 The Well Plan for the substitute Development Well shall be substantially the same as the abandoned Development Well’s Well Plan and shall also take into account those conditions that rendered further drilling of the abandoned Development Well impractical.

-[Optional provision; check if to be applicable.]

-If the bottomhole location is moved more than _________ feet (_____’), each Non-Participating Party in the abandoned well may, for a period of ___________ (____) days after receipt of the approved substitute Development Well proposal and its associated AFE, notify the Operator, in writing, that it will participate in the substitute Development Well.

 Each Non-Participating Party in a substitute Development Well or an approved supplemental AFE for a Development Well will be subject to either an acreage forfeiture or Hydrocarbon Recoupment, as provided in Article 16 (Non-Consent Operations).

 Development Operations at Objective Depth